Day - 1

 Day - 9

 Location: Lisbon - Today is a free day to further discover Lisbon, which is located on the banks of the Tagus (Tejo) River and is truly one of Europe’s great cities.
 Much of Lisbon’s character and charm lies in its beautiful renovated buildings, grand boulevards and impressive castles and churches.
-Head out this morning on an included visit to the medieval citadel in the city centre of Lisbon.
-Visit the medieval citadel of Sao Jorge Castle, which dates back to Moorish times and sits on the highest point of the Old Town.
+Perhaps head out this morning on a tour to visit to the medieval citadel in the city centre of Lisbon.
+Discover the medieval citadel of Sao Jorge Castle, which dates back to Moorish times and sits on the highest point of the Old Town.
 Look down on a city swarming with endless angular white houses and buildings with distinct red terracotta rooftops.
 From the citadel, this makes a contrasting panorama when viewed against the deep blue of the sky and ocean.
 With the rest of your free time today, perhaps catch a tram or hire a bike and cycle along the water to the historic neighbourhood of Belem.
 Make sure you try a sumptuous custard tart at the famous Casa Pasteis de Belem.
 Relax at a cafe in hilly Alfama, or check out the fascinating street art spread throughout the city.

 Day - 10